traez/draganddrop-image-gallery/README.md

 - Implement skeleton loader or a loading spinner for fetch operations loading state.
 But I ended up not activating feature as project instructions changed.
 - Use of ChatGPT to create boilerplate code and shorten delivery time.
 - Custom Login Authentication using NextAuth and FireBase.
 This skills however still needs perfection.
+- Use of dndkit library to correct HTML Drag and Drop API shortfalls on mobile.

 ### Continued development